ethangreen-dev/lovely-injector/README.md

 ### Patch files

-Patch files are loaded from mod directories inside of `AppData/Balatro/Mods`.
-Lovely will load any patch files present within `Mods/ModName/lovely/` or load a single patch from `Mods/ModName/lovely.toml`.
+Patch files are loaded from mod directories inside of `%AppData%/Balatro/Mods`.
+Lovely will load any patch files present within `Mods/ModName/lovely/` or load a single patch from `%AppData/Balatro/Mods/ModName/lovely.toml`.
 If multiple patches are loaded they will be injected into the game in the order in which they are found.

 Paths defined within the patch are rooted by the mod's directory.
-For example, `core/deck.lua` is resolved to `AppData/Balatro/Steamodded/core/deck.lua`.
+For example, `core/deck.lua` is resolved to `%AppData%/Balatro/Steamodded/core/deck.lua`.

 ### Patch targets

 Each patch definition has a single patch target.
 These targets are the relative paths of source files when dumped from the game with a tool like 7zip.
-For example, I can target a top-level file like `main.lua`, or one in a subdirectory like `engine/event.lua`.
+For example, one can target a top-level file like `main.lua`, or one in a subdirectory like `engine/event.lua`.

+### Patch debugging

+Lovely dumps patched lua source files to `%AppData%/Balatro/Mods/lovely/dump`.

 ## Not yet implemented

 - `manifest.priority`
 - `manifest.dump_lua`
 - `manifest.version`

-## User installation

-1. Download the latest release.
-2. Open the .zip archive, copy `dwmapi.dll` into the game directory.
-You can navigate to the location by right-clicking the game in Steam, hovering "Manage", and selecting "Browse local files".
-3. Install one or more mods into `%appdata%/Balatro/Mods`.
-4. Run the game.